keepaliveit-staging/staging.keepaliveit.co.uk/_pages/public-cloud-status.markdown

 permalink: /public-cloud-status
 classes:
   - about
-excerpt: "Links to Status Pages of Popular Public Clouds"
+excerpt: "Links to Status Pages of Popular Public Clouds for your convenience."

 header:
   overlay_image: /assets/images/cloud.jpg